semgrep/semgrep/README.md

 The [Semgrep Registry](https://semgrep.dev/explore) has 900+ rules written by the Semgrep community covering security, correctness, and performance bugs.
 No need to DIY unless you want to.

 Semgrep runs offline, on uncompiled code.
-Use it at every stage of the development workflow.

 ### Language support